freenas/freenas-docs/userguide/tasks.rst

 used for backups, mirroring data on multiple systems, or for copying files between systems.

+Rsync is most effective when only a relatively small amount of the data has changed.
+For large amounts of data or data that has many changes from the previous copy, :ref:`Replication Tasks` are usually the faster and better solution.

+Rsync is single-threaded, so gains little from multiple processor cores.
+To see whether rsync is currently running, use :samp:`pgrep rsync` from the :ref:`Shell`.

 Both ends of an rsync connection must be configured:

 * **the rsync server:** this system pulls (receives) the data.
 This